-When planning a vacation or needing to travel, everyone’s focus is always on crafting the perfect itinerary or finding the best places to stay.
-Though not all travelers think about getting travel insurance, the minimal costs paid for coverage are a significant benefit, especially when faced with the loss of hundreds or thousands of dollars due to an unexpected delay or cancellation of your trip.
+When planning a vacation or needing to travel, everyone focuses on crafting the perfect itinerary or finding the best places to stay.
+Though not all travelers think about getting travel insurance, the minimal costs paid for coverage are a significant benefit, especially when faced with losing hundreds or thousands of dollars due to an unexpected delay or cancellation of your trip.

 Travel insurance (depending on your package) covers more than a canceled or delayed trip.
 Insurance can protect you and your family in the event of an illness or injury while traveling, covering medical costs and if you need an emergency flight home for treatment.
 Over the years, I’ve held policies with many travel insurance companies to help protect my upcoming travel plans.

 Based on experience, I’ve compiled a list of travel insurance benefits and the average cost, so you can decide if a travel insurance policy is worth it for your next trip.

 Show Table of Contents

 - TL;DR: Our Favorite Picks for Travel Insurance

 - What is Travel Insurance?

 - What is Not Covered by Most Travel Insurance Policies?